ncatlab/nlab-content/pages/1/8/5/2/2581/content.md

 : Firefox 3.5+ with STIX fonts shows only {B, E, F, H, I, L, M, R}
 : same with IE and MathPlayer

-You don't have the STIX fonts installed correctly -- they are not being used by your browser(s).

 * $\mathcal{abcdefghijklmnopqrstuvwxyz}$
 : Firefox 3.5+ with STIX fonts shows only {e, g, o}
 : same with IE and MathPlayer

+You don't have the STIX fonts installed correctly --- they are not being used by your browser(s).

+I installed what looks like a big list of STIX and also CODE2000 in my fonts folder, and these show up in Character Map.
+It looks like I get only the chars in the Unicode 0000 to FFFF range, which things like \mathcal{A} = $\mathcal{A}$ = 01D49C evidently are not.
+Does anyone know which STIX file exactly the Mathcal is supposed to be in?  ---[[JA]]